ITProject-Thu-12pm/CRM-Web/README.md

 We welcome contributions!
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

+This project is licensed under the [License Name] license.